DrInTech22/cv-challenge01/README.md

 The `include` directive allows for modular management of monitoring services without cluttering the main Compose file.

-**Monitoring config files**: The monitoring folder include for some monitoring services:
+**Monitoring config files**: The monitoring folder include the following config for monitoring services:
 - loki-config.yml:
 - prometheus.yml
 - promtail-config.yml